To snorkel Thailand’s reefs is like being in another world.

 Warm, clear waters are teeming with exotic tropical fish.
 There are colourful corals and giant seafans forming wonderful scenery underwater.
 If you have never snorkelled before in tropical waters then it is an amazing experience.

 To snorkel Myanmar’s reefs is like being in a lost world.

-If you have already snorkelled in the tropical waters of Thailand then this new, amazing destination offers new possibilities for adventure and discovery.
+If you have already snorkelled in the tropical waters of Thailand then this amazing destination offers new possibilities for adventure and discovery.
 Myanmar in general is a great location for snorkelling but to date remains largely undiscovered.

 On a Thailand snorkeling safari with Andaman Snorkel Discovery you will cruise the fairly undiscovered Surin Islands and two famous islands within the Similan Islands National Park: the stunning Koh Tachai and the Manta hot spot that is Koh Bon.
 You will get the chance to snorkel away from crowds and visit pristine white sandy beaches with only a few people in sight.

 On a Myanmar snorkeling safari with Andaman Snorkel Discovery you will cruise the beautiful Mergui Archipelago.
 Although the area has been open to visitors for the last twenty years or so, it still remains largely undiscovered.
 You will get the chance to snorkel well away from any crowds, learn all about the Andaman Sea marine life and meet like-minded adventurers who are also there to relax and enjoy.

 With our experienced Burmese guide we will visit many of the known snorkel spots dotted around the Mergui Archipelago which boast pristine, abundant and diverse coral reefs.
 As this is our first season heading to Myanmar we will also have the opportunity to explore and discover new potential snorkel spots.